reload/bug-yield/README.md

 ## Installation

 Clone the repository and run composer install to install dependencies.
-The PHP extensions curl, xml and mbstring are required, and BugYield has currently been tested with PHP 7.2, though 7.0 should probably work.
+The PHP extensions curl, xml and mbstring are required.

 ## Configuration